Forum

 NarniaWeb's Auntie Moderator

 @thef-maria I would agree with icarus about Caspian's queen (daughter of Ramandu), her story is not told in detail.
-You can find a few clues that show she was not just skipping about picking flowers on the island; she had responsibilities of a serious nature, helping restore her very elderly father prepare to return his place in the cosmos, and watching over the enchanted men.
+You can find a few clues that show she was not just skipping about picking flowers on the island; she had responsibilities of a serious nature, helping her very elderly father prepare to return his place in the cosmos restored, and watching over the enchanted men.
 She joins the song of praise each morning, and serves Aslan in ways the book does not tell us.

 If Lewis concludes that she is a good queen for King Caspian, we either accept his judgement or reject the books.